The text on this page was automatically translated and hence may differ from the original. No rights can be derived from this translation.

 Based on the evaluation, the following conclusions were drawn:

-- The added value of these four instruments under the same name is limited.
-The Research part of the Future Fund is not managed as a coherent set of instruments and is not experienced as such.
-In practice, the Research part of the Future Fund provides impulse financing for matters that should actually be more structurally budgeted, namely valorisation and financing of research facilities.
-Valorisation is a legal task for higher education and knowledge institutions that requires the use of structural funds.
-In practice, insufficient funds are made available from the regular funding of higher education and knowledge institutions for valorisation, and valorisation is mainly realised through temporary impulse financing.
-The same applied to funding research facilities.
-Until recently, no structural funding had been allocated for this, until significant budgets were promised for a period of 10 years earlier this summer.
+- The added value of these four instruments under the same umbrella is limited.
+The Research part of the Future Fund is not managed as a coherent set of instruments and is not perceived as such.
+In practice, the Research part of the Future Fund provides impulse financing for matters that should actually be budgeted more structurally, namely valorisation and financing of research facilities.
+Valorisation is a legal task for higher education and knowledge institutions that requires the allocation of structural resources.
+In practice, insufficient funds from the regular funding of higher education and knowledge institutions are earmarked for valorisation, and valorisation is mainly shaped through temporary impulse financing.
+The same applied to the financing of research facilities, for which no structural funding was allocated until significant budgets were earmarked for a 10-year period earlier this summer.

-- Due to the mandatory nature of a revolving fund, no proper consideration could be given as to whether basic financing, a subsidy, a loan, or other forms of instrument design are most appropriate (for facilitating research facilities and supporting valorisation).
-When looking at the efficiency of the design of the individual instruments, we assess the policy effectiveness of TOF and SIF as low.
-For PoC and TTT, where similarly high-risk activities are involved, we consider the policy effectiveness higher.
-Although we have not carried out a comprehensive cost-benefit analysis, we estimate that the ratio between social benefits and social costs is more favourable for PoC and TTT than for TOF and SIF.
-However, it should be noted that many of the benefits are yet to materialize in the near future.
+- Due to the compelling nature of a revolving fund, a proper consideration could not be made regarding whether basic financing, a grant, a loan, or another form of instrument would be most appropriate (for facilitating research facilities and supporting valorisation).
+Looking at the efficiency of the design of the individual instruments, we assess the policy efficiency of TOF and SIF as low.
+For PoC and TTT, where similarly high-risk activities are involved, we consider the policy efficiency to be higher.
+Although we did not conduct a comprehensive cost-benefit analysis, we estimate that the balance between social benefits and social costs is more favourable for PoC and TTT than for TOF and SIF.
+However, many of the benefits are yet to materialise in the near future.

-Several recommendations were made in the report.
-For example, it was advised to make valorisation a part of investment projects of the National Growth Fund, but it was also cautioned not to exclusively link the valorisation policy to a (currently) temporary instrument like the National Growth Fund.
-In their initial response (see the Chamber letter), the ministers acknowledge that the Research part did not function as originally envisioned.
-Therefore, they intend to rethink how the Future Fund has been implemented so far.
-They also aim to reassess the existing policy goals and make sharper choices where the policy goals still align.
-The ministers also acknowledge that improvement is possible in terms of coherence in the valorisation instrumentarium.
-They provide several examples of actions that have already contributed to this (NGF proposal Delta Plan for valorisation, valorisation vision, governance agreement for higher education and science, etc.).
-Additionally, they intend to build on existing positively evaluated instruments.
-Furthermore, the ministers will consider integrating the Research part into the Business part and explore the desirability of experimentation space in the Research part (potentially with a revolving fund requirement).
-The ministers aim to inform the House of Representatives in the autumn about their vision on the use of the Future Fund as a whole and its future design.
+The report includes several recommendations.
+One of the recommendations is to include valorisation as part of investment projects of the National Growth Fund, but caution advised against exclusively linking valorisation policy to a (for now) temporary instrument such as the National Growth Fund.
+In their initial response (see the Chamber letter), both ministers acknowledged that the Research part did not function as originally intended.
+Therefore, they intend to reconsider how the Future Fund has been implemented so far.
+They also wish to reassess the existing policy goals and make sharper choices where the policy goals still align.
+The ministers also recognise that there is room for improvement in the coherence of valorisation instruments.
+They provide multiple examples of actions that have already contributed to this (NGF proposal Delta Plan valorisation, valorisation vision, higher education and science governance agreement, etc.).
+Additionally, they aim to build on existing positively evaluated instruments.
+The ministers will also consider integrating the Research part into the Business part and assess the desirability of experimental space in the Research part (potentially with a revolving funding requirement).
+The ministers aim to inform the House of Representatives in the autumn about their vision on the overall utilisation of the Future Fund and its future design.

-Want to learn more about this evaluation?
+Want to know more about this evaluation?
 Ask Pim den Hertog.